NicBac1/html-brocher/README.md

-# Social Identity and Advocacy - Chapter 9
+# Social Identity and Advocacy

 An interactive brochure and assessment tool for exploring social identity and advocacy concepts.